VikramVarkoor/python-mini-projects/README.md

+# Mini Python Projects

-This is where I store my python codes.
+This is where I store my Python codes.